matitelmo/ClaimScouter/README.md

-# ClaimCompass Landing Page
+# ClaimScouter Landing Page

-A modern, conversion-focused landing page for ClaimCompass - a FinTech service that helps consumers automatically find and file claims for class action settlements they are owed.
+A modern, conversion-focused landing page for ClaimScouter - a FinTech service that helps consumers automatically find and file claims for class action settlements they are owed.

 ## 🎯 Overview

-This landing page is designed to validate the ClaimCompass business idea by measuring user interest and intent through a comprehensive marketing funnel.
+This landing page is designed to validate the ClaimScouter business idea by measuring user interest and intent through a comprehensive marketing funnel.
 The design follows the PRD requirements and captures a modern, trustworthy aesthetic similar to successful FinTech companies like Rocket Money.

 ## ✨ Features